Research positions

 Please visit the Southampton recruitment page and/or contact me for more information.

-Portuguese students: Estamos também a apoiar candidaturas às bolsas FCT.
-Alunos interessados são convidados a contactar-me antes de 31 Janeiro 2024.
+Portuguese students: Temos bolsas para alunos Europeus a estamos também a apoiar candidaturas às bolsas FCT.
+Alunos interessados em trabalhar com qualquer um dos membros académicos de Southampton são convidados a contactar-me antes de 17 Janeiro 2025 para mais detalhes.

 INVESTIGATING THE PROPERTIES OF ACTIVE BLACK HOLES IN INTERACTING GALAXIES